Name: Brian Grainger

 “I am living the way I intend to live for the rest of my life”

-I enjoyed dessert every day since joining Weight Watchers
+I enjoyed dessert every day since joining WW

 Everyone has a food they can’t live without.
 For me, it’s dessert.
-Before I started doing the Weight Watchers Program, I weighed more than 100 kilos and would often indulge in a triple-scoop sundae topped with fudge, nuts and cream without a second thought.
-These days, the three scoops are gone from my daily intake, but people are shocked to hear I’ve enjoyed dessert every day since joining Weight Watchers – that’s every single day for five years – and have still lost 50 kilos.
+Before I started doing the WW program, I weighed more than 100 kilos and would often indulge in a triple-scoop sundae topped with fudge, nuts and cream without a second thought.
+These days, the three scoops are gone from my daily intake, but people are shocked to hear I’ve enjoyed dessert every day since joining WW – that’s every single day for five years – and have still lost 50 kilos.